What Is Quality Of Earnings?

-- Taken as a whole, it can be summarized as the degree to which earnings are cash or noncash, recurring or nonrecurring, and based on precise measurement or estimates that are subject to change.
+- Taken as a whole, it can be summarized as the degree to which earnings are cash or noncash, recurring or nonrecurring, and based on precise measurements or estimates that are subject to change.

 - If a company has increased its earningsEarningsEarnings are usually defined as the net income of the company obtained after reducing the cost of sales, operating expenses, interest, and taxes from all the sales revenue for a specific time period.
-In the case of an individual, it comprises wages or salaries or other payments. every year by improving cost efficiencies or sales generated from a marketing campaign, that company would have a high quality of earnings.
-If a company’s earnings are linked to outside sources such as increasing commodity prices, then the company would be seen having a low quality of earnings.
+In the case of an individual, it comprises wages or salaries or other payments. every year by improving cost efficiencies or sales generated from a marketing campaign, it would have a high-quality income.
+If a company’s earnings are linked to outside sources, such as increasing commodity prices, the company would be seen as having a low quality of earnings.

-- Trend in reserve balances
+- The trend in reserve balances

 - Transparency of disclosures